Category Archives: nonviolence

 But is Sharp correct?
 Can non-violent defence happen in the absence of social cohesion and strong democracy?
 It seems unlikely.
 The issue would be politicized and viewed with deep suspicion by conservative/populist forces.
 And autocrats would not empower their people via training in nonviolence.

-Thirdly, alienation and cynicism are rife in many societies today; Yet Sharp emphasizes that non-violent defence requires intensive preparation and training of all or most of a country’s population.
+Thirdly, alienation and cynicism are rife in many societies today; Yet Sharp emphasizes that non-violent defense requires intensive preparation and training of all or most of a country’s population.
 What will induce people to shake off their apathy and devote their free time to training?
 Motivation is a problem, magnified by deep partisan divides.

 All these considerations – vested interests, partisan divides and alienation – suggest that a top-down, apolitical approach will not work.
-The reality is that non–violent defence is a radical democratic initiative.
+The reality is that non–violent defense is a radical democratic initiative.
 Nonviolent action is inherently democratic to the extent that it empowers people vis-a-vis their rulers or aggressors.
 Only a mass movement will be powerful enough to overcome the vested interests in militarism and motivate people to participate in training and preparation.

 Of course, even if CBD fails as a national system, or is limited to a subsidiary role, people may, when the need arises, spontaneously take up nonviolent resistance.
 But a trained response would be so much more effective.